memcachier/docs/heroku_articles/expressjs-memcache.md

 $ git push heroku master
 ```

-Now you will see the likes increasing.
+Now you can see the number of likes increase.

 ### Session Caching

-On Heroku it is a good idea to store sessions in Memcached instead of in a file
-on disk for two reasons:

-1. Dynos only have an ephemeral filesystem that is not persisted across restarts.
+On Heroku, it's not advisable to store session information on disk, because dynos have an ephemeral filesystem that doesn't persist across restarts.
-2. You might have multiple dynos which will not share the same ephemeral filesystem.

-Memcached works well for sessions that time out, however,
-since Memcached is a cache and thus not persistent, saving long-lived
+Memcached works well for storing information for short-lived sessions that time out.
+However, because Memcached is a cache and therefore not persistent, long-lived sessions are better suited to permanent storage options, such as your database.
-sessions in Memcached might not be ideal.
-For long-lived sessions consider a
-permanent storage option such as your database.

-To use sessions in Express you need `express-session` and to store them in
-Memcached you need `connect-memjs`:
+To use sessions in Express, you need `express-session`.
+To store the sessions in Memcached, you need `connect-memjs`:

 ```term
 $ npm install express-session connect-memjs